thanhhaimai/uv-repo-template/example-app/README.md

 ### Importing Dependencies

 To import from other packages in the workspace, use the Python package name (without `src/`):

 ```python
 # Import from example-lib package
 from example_lib.some_library import some_function
 from example_lib.another_library import another_function
 ```

+Prefer absolute imports for clarity.

 ### Testing